 This blog will provide all the necessary details about the types of business visas in Dubai, the requirements for acquiring them, the application process, and the costs involved.

-UAE business visa overview:
+UAE Business Visa overview:

 A UAE business visa is a special permit that allows expatriates and foreign entrepreneurs in the UAE to enter and stay in the country to conduct business activities.
 It is part of the UAE’s “Golden Visa” program, which offers long-term visas to applicants and their dependents.
 The UAE government offers different types of business visas depending on the nature of the business activity and the duration of the visit.